dart-lang/language/working/parts-with-imports/feature-specification.md

 least containing sub-tree for any set of nodes._

-*   The least containing file of *two* distinct files is either one of those two files, or the two files are contained in two *distinct* included part files.
-The least containing file is the only file which contains *both* files, and not in the *same* included file.
+*   The least containing file of *two* distinct files is either one of those two files, or it's the only file which contains *both* files, and not in the *same* included part.
-*   Generally, the least containing file of any number of files
-*   is the *only* file which contains all the files, and which does not contain them all in one sub-part.
+*   Generally, the least containing file of any number of distinct files is the *only* file which contains all the files, and which does not contain them all in one sub-part.
     _(If a file contains all the original files, then either they are in the same included part file, and then that part file is a lesser containing